dlvhdr/gh-dash/README.md

 # gh-prs

-`gh` cli extension to display a "dashboard" or prs by filters you care about.
+`gh` cli extension to display a "dashboard" or pull requests by filters you care about.

-Supports 3 sections:
+Comes with 3 default sections:
 * My Pull Requests
 * Needs My Review
 * Subscribed